 - Beer: You can use your favorite.
 See Best Beer to Use for Beer Cheese Dip in the post above.
 For a non-alcoholic version, use my Spicy Nacho Cheese Sauce.
 You can control the spice in that cheese dip recipe.

 - Cheese: I recommend cheddar cheese in this recipe, but you can use another relatively harder cheese such as pepper jack, gouda, or colby cheese.
 Avoid very soft cheeses.
 For best taste and texture, shred cheese off the block yourself with a cheese grater.
-Pre-shredded cheese is drier than freshly shredded.
+Pre-shredded cheese is drier than freshly shredded, and contains anti-caking agents.
 If you have extra cheese, shred a bit for garnish on top of the dip for serving.

 - Spice: If you want to add spice, stir in a bit of hot sauce or cayenne pepper after the dip comes off the stove.
 Taste, then add more if desired.